2019 Italian Open – Women's singles

 Karolína Plíšková defeated Johanna Konta in the final, 6–3, 6–4 to win the women's singles tennis title at the 2019 Italian Open.

 Elina Svitolina was the two-time defending champion, but lost in the second round to Victoria Azarenka.

 Naomi Osaka and Simona Halep were in contention for the WTA no. 1 singles ranking at the beginning of the tournament.
 Osaka retained the top ranking following Halep's loss in the second round.

-This was the first Italian Open in 8 years which was not won by neither of Maria Sharapova, Serena Williams or Svitolina.
+This was the first Italian Open in eight years which was not won by either of Maria Sharapova, Serena Williams or Svitolina.

 Seeds

 The top eight seeds received a bye into the second round.